-Ali Khademhosseini: The path to 3D printing artificial veins and more
+Ali Khademhosseini: The path to 3D printing artificial vessels and more

 By UCLA Samueli Newsroom